Followers

 The Naval Advantage in 1776

 This past week has been the anniversary of the British landing on Long Island and the battle of the same name.
 As most readers of this blog know, the invasion and the events following it provide the background for my novel, The Patriot Spy.
 I thought I would use this blog to discuss the role of naval power in the campaign.
-The American Army under General George Washington had essentially no knowledge of what the British intentions were after General William Howe withdrew his besieged army from Boston.
+The American Army under General George Washington had essentially no knowledge of the British intentions after General William Howe withdrew his besieged army from Boston.
 However, it did not take a stretch of genius to know what the overriding British advantage was in the war: the Royal Navy.

 1776: British fleet at Staten Island